Sujallukhi04/Eduveo/README.md

-# Study Wise
+# Eduveo

 ## 🔄 Introduction
-Welcome to **Study Wise**, a collaborative platform designed for students to come together, share knowledge, and make learning fun and engaging.
+Welcome to **Eduveo**, a collaborative platform designed for students to come together, share knowledge, and make learning fun and engaging.
 This project empowers users to create study groups, chat, share materials, conduct group audio calls, and even collaborate on a whiteboard in real time.

 ---